jdhorne/gmvault-docker/README.md

 # Overview
 Very small image based on Alpine Linux that uses cron to run gmvault on a daily basis.

 Quick syncs are performed every night, full syncs are performed weekly.
-Additionally, a sync is performed on container startup (unless the `GMVAULT_SKIP_STARTUP_SYMC` environment variable is set).
+Additionally, a sync is performed on container startup (unless the `GMVAULT_SKIP_STARTUP_SYNC` environment variable is set).

 # First Run Setup
 First, note the required `GMVAULT_EMAIL_ADDR` environment variable.